j0ju/x6100-fw-mangler/README.md

  * integrates some more helper utils from Alpine into stock images

 ## `Don't`s
- No warranty, I will not be responsible for what ever you do with this images, they migh break your device, be sane and think.
+ No warranty, I will not be responsible for what ever you do with these generated images.
+ They might break your device, be warned.
+ Only transmit in frequency ranges you are allowed to transmit, check for a clean HF of your device.
  I advise not distributing images generated this way, they contain copyrighted material.

 # Requirements